The-Blockchain-Company/quibitous/doc/concepts/network.md

 # Network overview

-Quibitous network capabilities are split into:
+Jörmungandr network capabilities are split into:

 1. the REST API, used for informational queries or control of the node;
 2. the gRPC API for blockchain protocol exchange and participation;